Table of Content

 Data Theft

 Encrypting data alone is not sufficient for ransomware hackers to earn money anymore.
-When ransomware attacks occur, those affected are advised not to pay the ransom, notify the authorities, and come to terms with any losses.
+When ransomware attacks occur, advisors urge the affected parties not to pay the ransom, notify the authorities, and reconcile any losses.
 Hackers started stealing data in addition to encrypting it.

 Before encrypting the victim’s data, the hacker searches the infected device for important and confidential documents/data and then sends themselves a copy.
 After stealing the data, the attacker uses it to pressure the victim to pay the ransom.
 Depending on the data type, this can cause significant harm to the victim’s business and customers.